-We invite you to read and reflect on these words, and log in to respond or make a comment.
+We invite you to read and reflect on these words by fellow UUs from around the country.

 Environmental Justice in Rubbertown

-By Sarah Caine, UUMFE Young Adult Board member and Starr King seminarian
+By Sarah Caine, former UUMFE Young Adult Board member and Starr King seminarian

 Louisville is an honest and proud city.
 There are markers for historical events and places throughout the Downtown area, some marking moments of enlightenment, some marking darker parts of history such as a former slave auction site.
 I was in Louisville during the Final Four and the Championship NCAA games and everywhere I went people were sporting the bright red denoting their loyalty to the University of Louisville.
 When Louisville won the car horns could be heard all night long.

 I came to Louisville with the UU Ministry for Earth Board of Directors in order to meet the local activists and religious leaders in preparation for the upcoming General Assembly in June.
 The UUMFE and other social action branches of the UU community are coming together to offer a plethora of environmental justice centered workshops and a tour of the areas of Louisville disproportionately affected by environmental injustice.
 Once in Louisville the immediacy of the environmental inequity gets in your very lungs, though how much depends on where you are in the city.